 Video Tutorial - Integrate Amazon Selling Partner (SP-API) data in SSIS

-- How to download / install required driver for
+- How to download and install the required PowerPack for

-Amazon Selling Partner (SP-API) - Features about
+Amazon Selling Partner (SP-API) - Features of the

-API Source (Authentication / Query Language / Examples / Driver UI) - Using
+ZappySys API Source (Authentication / Query Language / Examples / Driver UI) - How to use the

-Amazon Selling Partner (SP-API) Connection in SSIS
+Amazon Selling Partner (SP-API) in SSIS

 Prerequisites